virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ```
 where:

-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine target containers for the action execution (at least one of these parameters is required)
 - `cmd1` and `cmd2` - set of commands that are executed.
 Their values are wrapped by the Cloud Scripting engine via **echo cmd | base64 -d | su user** where:
     - **cmd** - is equal to the Base64 encoded string: **yes | (cmd1;cmd2)**.
 If your commands require the interactive input, by default, the Cloud Scripting engine always gives a positive answer, using **yes** utility.
     - **user** - default system user with restricted permissions